 To map opportunities to use the natural environment to ameliorate air pollution, a slightly different approach was used compared to water flow and water quality.
 Air pollution is often highly localised, and vegetation is most effective at mitigating pollutants when planted close to pollution sources.
-Opportunities to ameliorate air pollution were therefore focussed around areas with greatest demand.
+Opportunities to ameliorate air pollution were therefore focussed around areas with the greatest demand.
 As described in Section 3.4, demand is assumed to be highest in areas where there are likely to be high air pollution levels and where there are lots of people who could benefit from the air quality regulation service.
-The opportunity maps therefore highlight areas that currently have no trees, but where it would be most beneficial to plant them.
+Therefore, the opportunity maps highlight areas that currently have no trees but where it would be most beneficial to plant them.

-The constraints identified previously were erased from the air quality regulation demand map, to leave a map showing demand in all unconstrained locations.
-As before, this was then classified into quartiles and the top quartile was extracted into a different map.
-This map therefore highlights the top 25% of areas of land across the study area where demand for air quality amelioration is greatest and where there are no constraints on potentially altering land use.
-As previously it would also be possible to produce maps showing the top 10% or 5% (or any other value), to focus on the worst pollution hotspots with the greatest demand.
+The constraints identified previously were erased from the air quality regulation demand map to leave a map showing demand in all unconstrained locations.
+As before, this was then classified into quartiles, and the top quartile was extracted into a different map.
+This map, therefore, highlights the top 25% of areas of land across the study area where demand for air quality amelioration is greatest and where there are no constraints on potentially altering land use.
+As previously, it would also be possible to produce maps showing the top 10% or 5% (or any other value), to focus on the worst pollution hotspots with the greatest demand.

-To match the other ecosystem services, the opportunity map was used to identify whole plots and fields in the basemap where the degree of intersection was at least 50% and a new layer was created.
-On this occasion very small polygons were not deleted, as it may be possible to plant an individual tree in very small plots of land.
+To match the other ecosystem services, the opportunity map was used to identify whole plots and fields in the basemap where the degree of intersection was at least 50%, and a new layer was created.
+On this occasion, very small polygons were not deleted, as it may be possible to plant an individual tree in very small plots of land.

-As described previously, demand for air quality regulation (Figure 8) is highest in the main urban centres as these have both higher air pollution levels and higher populations that would benefit from better air quality, and also along the main road networks.
-Inevitably, when the focus on air quality regulation is in the major towns, large areas are constrained, where it would not be possible to plant trees or other green infrastructure.
-However, unconstrained areas do remain, and these were highlighted on the opportunity map (Figure 28).
+As described previously, demand for air quality regulation (Figure 8) is highest in the main urban areas as these have both higher air pollution levels and higher populations that would benefit from better air quality, and also along with the main road networks.
+Inevitably, when the focus on air quality regulation is in urban areas, there are areas where it is not possible to plant trees or other green infrastructure (i.e. constraints).
+However, unconstrained areas remain, which were highlighted on the opportunity map (Figure 28).
 Opportunity areas along the main roads were also highlighted.
-Whole plots were also identified (Figure 29), although on this occasion this was similar to the previous map.
-These locations potentially provide the opportunity to plant trees that could trap air pollution in areas where there is the greatest need for this service.
-Note that this does not include pavements, where further opportunities may be present, if pavements are sufficiently wide.
+Whole plots were also identified (Figure 29), although, on this occasion, this was similar to the previous map.
+These locations potentially provide the opportunity to plant trees (or additional trees) that could trap air pollution in areas where there is the greatest need for this service.
+Note that this does not include pavements, where further opportunities may be present if pavements are sufficiently wide.

-Figure 28: Air quality regulation opportunity areas across Buckinghamshire.
+Figure 28 Air quality regulation opportunity areas across Milton Keynes.

-Figure 29: Field (plot) scale air quality regulation opportunity areas across Buckinghamshire.
+Figure 29 Field (plot) scale air quality regulation opportunity areas across Milton Keynes.